The crawl, walk, run approach to launching your SMS marketing strategy

 - Urgent language

-Run: Explore two-way SMS, increase personalization, and improve customer loyalty
+Run: Explore two-way SMS, increase personalisation, and improve customer loyalty

 If you’re nailing your SMS basics and reaping the benefits of combining your SMS and email programs to drive more sales and grow your subscriber lists, it’s time to take your game even further with advanced SMS strategies.